WordPress/gutenberg/packages/block-editor/src/components/link-control/README.md

 - `url` (`string`): Link URL.
 - `title` (`string`, optional): Link title.
 - `opensInNewTab` (`boolean`, optional): Whether link should open in a new browser tab.
-This value is only assigned if not providing a custom `settings` prop.
+This value is only assigned when not providing a custom `settings` prop.

 ### settings